Meredith to buy U.S. publisher Time in Koch-backed deal

 Meredith said it expected the deal to close in the first three months of 2018.
 Reuters reported earlier on Sunday that the companies were nearing an agreement.

-“We are adding the rich content-creation capabilities of some of the media industry’s strongest national brands to a powerful local television business that is generating record earnings, offering advertisers and marketers unparalleled reach to American adults,” Meredith CEO Stephen Lacy said in the statement.
+“We are adding the rich content-creation capabilities of some of the media industry’s strongest national brands to a powerful local television business that is generating record earnings, offering advertisers and marketers unparalleled reach to American adults,” Meredith Chief Executive Stephen Lacy said in the statement.

 Meredith said it would continue to pay its current annual dividend of $2.08 per share, and expects ongoing annual dividend increases.